SEKOIA-IO/documentation/docs/xdr/features/collect/assets.md

 ### Discover unique Hosts

 This rule creates a new asset for every unseen `host.name`.
-It attaches the `ipv4` and `ipv6` stored in field `host.ip` of the event as detection properties of the newly created asset.
+It also suggests the `ipv4` and `ipv6` stored in field `host.ip` of the event as detection properties of the newly created asset.

 ### Discover unique Accounts